The margin on spread bet and CFD accounts are about to increase significantly. Why?

 They couldn’t be more different.
 Financial spread bets and CFDs demand a different level of consideration to sports betting.
 The difference between a CFD (contract for difference) and spread betting – apart from a grown-up name – is in detail.

-Beginners ought to start with CFDs as losses are deductible and then move to spread betting once profitable.
-Tax applies to CFD profits but not to spread-bet accounts.
+Beginners ought to start with CFDs as losses are deductible and then move to spread betting once profitable as profits on spread bet accounts are not taxed.
 Most do it the other way round.

 In both the trade is an agreement rather than a purchase of a security.
-In other words, both are a derivative of the market.
+They are traded as a derivative of the market.
 That is why they can be traded both long and short either as a stand-alone trade or as a hedge.

 This sports app miss conception possibly fuels the increase across the board of margins in CFDs and spread bet trades.